JaidenBarnes/Waggly/README.md

+                  Web Application Self-deployment Instructions

+    NOTE: Please utilise the copy button for speed and accuracy efficiency

-                             Web Application Self-deployment Instructions **1.
-Cloning the project**
+**1. Cloning the project**

 On your PC, create a folder named:

     Waggly

-Inside the 'Waggly' folder, create another folder named:
+Inside the 'Waggly' folder, create a folder named:

     src

-In the GitHub repository, Open the 'src' folder located at:
+In the GitHub repository, open the 'src' folder located at:

     https://github.com/JaidenBarnes/Waggly/tree/main/src

 Right click + 'Download Linked File' for both the 'index.html' & 'styles.css' files then,

-Move both files into the previously created 'src' folder created
+Move both files into the previously created local 'src' folder

 Your local folder should now contain:
 >Waggly > src > index.html & styles.css